 What are T Levels?

-- T Levels provide another option post-16 and are being offered alongside apprenticeships, A Levels and other level 3 qualifications, such as BTEC Nationals.
+- T Levels provide another option post-16 and are offered alongside apprenticeships, A Levels and other level 3 qualifications, such as BTEC Nationals.

 - T Levels are available in broad employment sectors and within a T Level you also specialise in a certain occupation.